 - How to apply

 - Assessment of applications

 Programme grants provide larger, longer term (five years) and renewable programme funding.
 They aim to help the medical science community to ‘think bigger’.
 A programme is defined as a coordinated and coherent group of related projects, which may be developed to address an inter-related set of questions across a broad scientific area.

 The expectation is that not all the questions will necessarily be answered within the tenure of the award.
 Parts of the programme may well be a continuation of current activity; however, other elements should be innovative and ambitious.

 Programmes are a substantial investment for the MRC so due consideration to MRC strategy should also be evident.

-The minimum academic qualification required is a graduate degree, although usually a PhD is expected.
-For programme grants the Principal Investigator should have a substantial record of successfully securing research funding and delivering high quality research.
+The minimum formal qualification required is a graduate degree, though most applicants are also expected to have a PhD.
+For Programme grants the PI should have a substantial record of successfully securing research funding and delivering high quality research.

 Programme grants will usually (though not always) be based within an academic institution which has the variety of expertise and disciplines to undertake the programme.